chrigHub/PertubationThesis/README.md

 ---

 ## Project Structure
+The contents of the project looks as follows:

+project_root/

+├── data/                                 # Data folder

+├── docs/                                 # Folder to store documentation and images

+├── main/                                 # Includes all project files with python code

+└── resources/                            # Includes shell scripts and python environment declaration

 The path structure and filenames in this project must stay as shown in this repository for the relative paths to work as intended.

+### Data Folder

+The **`data`** folder is absent from the git repository due to high memory requirements and has to be taken from the published repository.
 The project must include a **`data`** folder in its root directory with a specific structure.
 The **`data`** folder is provided in the published repository but absent from the git repository.
 The **`data`** folder must follow the project structure: